 First off, many dogs are lactose intolerance to some degree.
 This important factor should be considered before you think about giving some cream cheese to Fido.
 Learn more!

 Can I Give My Dog Some Cream Cheese?
-Answer: Not Recommended
+Answer: Just a taste

 A small amount may be tolerated, but a bout of diarrhea is possible.